hbibel/funstall/README.md

 I started this project using Python because I want to avoid writing a GitHub action for now to distribute this project across my computers.
+While I quickly realized that I cannot easily get around a build step I stuck with Python because I'm most productive with it.
 Generally I prefer compiled languages for CLI applications though so I may **rewrite in Rust™** in the future (or in another language).